GetDKAN/dkan/docs/source/user-guide/guide_harvest.rst

 How to create a harvest
 =======================

-Use drush commands to :term:`harvest` data into your catalog.
+Use drush commands to :term:`Harvest` data into your catalog.

 Register a harvest
 ------------------